wfclark5/flockmtl/docs/docs/semantic-functions/aggregate-functions/llm-reduce.md

 FROM products;
 ```

 **Description**: This example aggregates all product descriptions into one summary.
-The `llm_reduce_json` function processes the `product_description` column for each row, consolidating the values into a single summarized output.
+The `llm_reduce` function processes the `product_description` column for each row, consolidating the values into a single summarized output.

 ### 1.2. **Example with `GROUP BY`**